PACESTEM/STEMHackathonFeb2021/README.md

     * Game: link
     * App: apk file

-  * All projects will be on the Pace University web site.
+  * All projects will be posted on the Pace University web site.

 ## Projects